DragonSake/progressive-web-apps-2223/README.md

 ### Minify

-Reasons to minify
-* It reduces the file size.
-(It removes unnessesary characters from the code.
-Such as white space.)
-* It improves website speed.
+To reduce file size, improve website speed, I used minify.
+This removes unnecessary characters like white spaces from the code.
+I used a tool called Gulp, which automates various tasks, including minifying and optimizing JavaScript and CSS files, resulting in smaller and faster files for the web application.

 ```JS
 import gulp from 'gulp';